 The Department of Campus Safety has a collaborative working relationship with both the Naperville Police and Fire Departments where assistance and support can be obtained immediately.
+Campus Safety officers may assist the Naperville Police Department in the enforcement of applicable state and local laws.
 For all reported crimes, the reporting party is encouraged and assisted by the Department of Campus Safety to also report the crime to the Naperville Police Department.
+At the time of publication, there is no memorandum of understanding with the Naperville Police Department for the investigation of alleged criminal incidents.